Altuve breaks out with 3 hits as Astros even World Series

 The 2017 AL MVP had been curiously quiet this month, opening the playoffs with a career-worst 0-for-25 slump and entering Game 2 a paltry 4 for 37 this postseason.

-”I feel good,” he said. ”I feel really good.
-Timing, confidence, everything was there tonight.
-Hopefully I keep going.”

-The three-time batting champion was back in top form from the first pitch, smacking an offering from Zack Wheeler for a double to left field.
-He scored soon after that when Jeremy Pena, also swinging at the first pitch, followed with a double to send him home in a three-run inning.
+Altuve was back in top form from the first pitch, smacking an offering from Zack Wheeler for a double to left field.
+He scored soon after that when Jeremy Peña, also swinging at the first pitch, followed with a double to send him home in a three-run inning.

 “He can’t be happy, but he’s happy that we’re winning,” Baker said.
 “He might be the strongest dude in this building mentally.
 He’s probably had to be most of his life.
 So, I just know that any minute now, he’s one hit away from a hot streak.”